Eastern Redcedar in Nebraska: Nebraska Conservation Roundtable

 Even under the best of circumstances, half of a tree’s living tissue is under the soil and out of sight.
 Since the root system is the portion of a tree most adversely affected by flooding, signs of flooding damage in the canopy are usually delayed.
 As a guiding element, in a long-term flooding situation, you should expect that some level of damage has occurred to the root system as a result of low oxygen conditions.

-Introduction to Managing Your Woodlands
+Managing Your Woodlands

 Nebraska’s forests, also known as woodlands, comprise three percent of the total land base in the state.
 On an acre by acre comparison, woodlands provide more associated benefits for the landowner, society, the environment, and our quality of life than many other land uses.
 With the diversity of benefits from Nebraska’s woodlands compared to the limited acres that they occupy, it is important to properly manage these areas for the sustained health and continued benefits the trees provide.
 These woodlands are dynamic and constantly